art-in/microcosm/gotchas.react.md

 4. When component update is skipped by `shouldComponentUpdate`, all child components will still be updated (#3),
     except children that were received through props (ie. `this.props.children`), they wont be updated.

     This is surprising, because not all children get updated as described in docs, but only ones defined statically, and not ones received from props dynamically.
-    Still this is valid, because `shouldComponentUpdate` really bases on comparing previous properties with new properties to make a decision whether update or not, and `this.props.children` here is just another property.
     TODO: why it is not mentioned in docs? why update static and not dynamic children (what's the difference)?
     https://discuss.reactjs.org/t/shouldcomponentupdate-and-children/2055/7